aws/aws-toolkit-azure-devops/README.md

 ### Configuring an AWS Service Endpoint

 To use _AWS_ service endpoints add the AWS subscription(s) to use by opening the Account Administration screen (gear icon on the top-right of the screen) and then click on the Services Tab.
-Note that each VSTS/TFS project is associated with its own set of credentials.
+Note that each Azure Devops project is associated with its own set of credentials.
 Service endpoints are not shared across projects.
 You can associate a single service endpoint to be used with all AWS tasks in a build or multiple endpoints if you require.

 Select the _AWS_ endpoint type and provide the following parameters.
 Please refer to [About Access Keys](https://aws.amazon.com/developers/access-keys/):